justinejkyro/eye-exercise/README.md

 # Eye Exercise

 In this exercise I connected JavaScript to HTML to link eye motion with mouse movement on a web page.
-One eye was provided and I added a second eye and synchronized the eye momements to follow the mouse position on the screen using the mouse event.
+One eye was provided and I added a second eye and synchronized the eye movement to follow the mouse position on the screen using the mouse event.

 ## Project Status
 Work in progress, always